 13. Beach Šimuni – Island of Pag

-Like the previous dog beaches, Beach Šimuni has a special area at the end of the beach that is dedicated as a pet-friendly area, isolated from the normal patrons.
+Like the previous dog beaches, Beach Šimuni has a special area at the end of the beach that is dedicated as a pet-friendly area, isolated from regular beach patrons.

 This beach has stunningly bright blue waters, plenty of shade, and is accessible to amenities.
 The beach is just 250 meters away from the town of Pag, where you can find shops, restaurants, and restrooms.